WormBase/db-migration/_sources/user/setup.txt

-If your system does not already contain Python >= 3.4, then please use your operating system's package manager (e.g apt, yum, brew) to obtain a suitable version, or download and install the latest version of `Python 3`_ from the Python website.
+If your system does not already contain Python >= 3.4, then please use your operating system's package manager (e.g apt, yum, brew) to obtain a suitable version, or download and install throm e latest version of `Python 3`_ from the Python website.